 - PPPM Department Travel Awards: as available, by application Fall and Winter terms, must be currently enrolled.

 - Fred and Elva Cuthbert Emergency Student Scholarship: provides financial assistance to students who meet the following criteria and have encountered a situation involving unusual financial hardship caused by a family emergency, injury, illness or circumstances beyond his/her control.
 Eligible students will be 1) undergraduate of sophomore standing or higher and declared majors in architecture; landscape architecture; or planning, public policy and management; or 2) graduate students of any level in architecture; landscape architecture; or community and regional planning.

-- AAA Student Travel Fund (up to $500, varies): Awarded on the basis of faculty and personal references and need to travel as relates to purpose of this award, the pursuit of knowledge to benefit both the individual student and Architecture and Allied Arts through the sharing of experiences.
+- College of Design Student Travel Fund (up to $500, varies): Awarded on the basis of faculty and personal references and need to travel as relates to purpose of this award, the pursuit of knowledge to benefit both the individual student and College of Design through the sharing of experiences.
 Recipients are required to give a presentation in the form of a slide show, display, or lecture following completion of travel.
 Multiple awards.
 Advertised early in the school year.

 - Dean's Graduate Fellowships ($5000 x 7): Announced in Winter term and awarded in Spring term to master's students who are in the completion stage of their master's degree and working on a thesis, master's or terminal project.
 Strong preference will be given to students pursuing research activities or creative work.

-- Scholarships such as the Ellen M. Pennell, Clara Nasholm, and the A&AA Scholarship Fund are generally announced in early spring term.
+- Scholarships such as the Ellen M. Pennell, Clara Nasholm, and the College of Design Scholarship Fund are generally announced in early spring term.
 Open to undergraduate majors and MCRP, MNM, and MPA students.

 - CoDaC Graduate Summer Research Award